SteffeyDev/react-native-popover-view/README.md

 ### Showing popover from an element

 For the simplest usage, just pass your `Touchable` into the `from` prop.
 The `Popover` will automatically be shown when the `Touchable` is pressed.
-Note that if you pass an `onPress` or `ref` prop to the `Touchable` it will be overwritten.

 ```jsx
 import React from 'react';